One of the main arguments against pipeline companies is that they “destroy the environment”. But…

 What Clearing Involves

-ROWs are usually corridors that steer clear of buildings, structures and trees.
+ROWs are usually corridors that steer clear of buildings, structures, and trees.
 Usually, pipeline markers are located within a ROW, but over time, vegetative growth can make those markers hard to see.
-Since operators need to be able to access the pipeline quickly in the event of an emergency and for routine inspections, keeping trees, shrubs, brush, fences, and other structures are important.
+Since operators need to be able to access the pipeline quickly in the event of an emergency and for routine inspections, keeping trees, shrubs, brush, fences, and other structures out of the way is important.

 Right-of-Way Maintenance promotes pipeline integrity and safety.
 The root systems of trees and large shrubs can grow against or around pipelines, damaging the coating and even denting the underground pipes.
 That damage can result in leaks – bad news for everyone.

 Who’s Responsible?
 The Easement Should Say

 A ROW is (in most cases) an easement that allows a company to lay pipe through someone else’s land.
 If the easement doesn’t specify who is responsible for Right-of-Way maintenance, the rule of thumb is that the “dominant estate owner” (meaning the operator who was granted the easement) is required to maintain the ROW at no cost to the “servient estate owner” (the easement grantor).
 If there is no specific language in the written agreement to the contrary, the pipeline company is responsible for maintenance.